Connect with us!

 Can I bring leftover wood debris from a construction project to burn in the fire pit on my campsite?

-No. We do not allow ANY unbagged, outside wood of any kind (split logs, construction debris, pallets, etc.) to be burned on to our land.
-We have a semi-annual forestry check to determine the health of our trees, including looking for any insect infections that may have the ability to destroy our forest.
-The best way to ensure that we do not get any insect infestations is to restrict the wood allowed on the campground to certified kiln dried and bug free wood.
-We purchase bulk kiln dried wood from a local supplier and split it to fit our fire pits.
+No. We do not allow ANY unbagged, outside wood of any kind (split logs, construction debris, pallets, etc.) to be burned onto our land.
+Our trees are checked twice a year to make sure that they are healthy and to look for any insect infestations that may cause the destruction of our forest.
+To make sure the campground is kept bug free, only certified kiln dried and bug free wood should be used for fires.
+We buy large quantities of kiln dried wood from a nearby seller and split it to make it fit our fire pits.
 You may purchase BAGGED, certified kiln dried and bug free firewood from your local supermarket or convenience store to burn on our campground.
 You must show us the bag at check-in as we monitor the source of wood at our campsites.
 Violators of our firewood policy will be asked to leave immediately without refund of their camping fees.

 What is your Pet Policy?